-Now you can type new value of the parameter : with the you can move from a digit to another one and to set each digit to target value using the and and the parameter is set.
+Now you can type new value of the parameter : with the vou can move from a digit to another one and to set each digit to target value using the rest and rest.
+At the end press the rest and the parameter is set.